Castoreno05/Password-Generator/README.md

-With the input of the length of the password and all the prompts.
+With the input of the length of the password and all the prompts answered.
 The Password-Generator displays your new password!
 ![Password-Generator](./images/Generated%20Password.PNG)

 ---